 Robin Reid is an inactive fighter, one who has soared higher than the British belt he now suggests provides sufficient motivation to go through the mill of training one more time.
 He is also 36 years old.
 Froch is a seasoned professional too.
 At 29, he’s no newbie to the professional ring or unaccustomed to championship distance fights.
 He’s in his prime.
-Contemplating Robin Reid in his prime almost requires sepia photography.
+Contemplating Robin Reid in his prime requires a long memory and soon faculties.

 Reid, Jeff Lacy aside, has always had an excellent chin and Froch’s KO power is still yet to be proven at world level but I suspect his reputation as a puncher will be enhanced by stopping Reid in 8 rounds.